Frequently Asked Questions

 Are nurses available?
 How are the homes supervised?

-The Nurse (RN) Manager makes rounds at least 5 days per week and is available on call 24×7.
+Providence is owned by Zoe Stahl, R.N., B.S.N.
+The Nurse-Owner makes rounds at least 5 days per week and is available on call 24×7.
 During rounds, we check the cleanliness of the home, the quality of meal preparation, medication accuracy, and verify that each resident’s care needs are being met.
 We also check for regulatory compliance.
+Zoe is assisted by a full time House Manager and a full time Night Supervisor.

 What if my loved one needs help during the night?